 - You can’t use certain plugins that could help you to optimise your site for SEO.
 Plugins like Yoast can’t be used on WordPress.com.
 Yoast is a great plugin affiliate marketers can use to ensure their site is properly optimised for SEO, and that their content also has acceptable levels of SEO that would ensure that what your content appears on the first page of search results, and it is reaching the people you need to reach.
 A WordPress.com site doesn’t allow such plugins to be installed, and neither does it allow you to install plugins that you can use them design your site to your tastes.
 The design you get with WordPress.com is the one you will use: it is non-negotiable.

-- WordPress.com themes are terrible for SEO.
-They did not support SEO and can be a problem to work on the blog.
-Themes on WordPress.com are also free, so it is difficult getting something unique for your own site or blog because hundreds of others can and will be using that same theme.
+- WordPress.com themes are generally not optimized for SEO and are locked down so you can’t modify them easily.
+Because the theme selection is also restricted you can also bet that hundreds of other blogs will be using that same theme.
 Paying for an exclusive theme on WordPress.com doesn’t help either, as many others can still pay for that same theme and use it.

-- When you finally decide to switch from WordPress.com to WordPress.org, you would lose a dear percentage of your time, because moving data from the one site to the other is a lot of work.
+- When you finally decide to switch from WordPress.com to WordPress.org (and eventually you will), you will lose a bunch of time moving data from one site to the other.
+It’s is a lot of work.

 - You cannot use Google Search Console, a tool that is for improving the SEO of your site.
 Same goes for Facebook Pixels and pretty much any other third party tool where you have to install a snippet of code in the header.